killbill/killbill-commons/queue/README.md

 ## Advantages

-* **Performance:** assuming a no-op processing handler, the library can sustain on a single node a rate of 150 events/s with an introduced latency tp99 of 1ms (time between the event is inserted in the queue and the time it is processed).
+* **Performance:** assuming a no-op processing handler, the library can sustain on a single node a rate of several 100s events/sec with an introduced latency tp99 of 1ms (time between the event is inserted in the queue and the time it is processed).
 * **Battle tested:** the library has successfully processed billions of entries over the years and it is expected to be highly resilient towards all kinds of failure scenarii (e.g. nodes going down).